tanish152/task6/README.markdown

 - **Decision Boundaries**: Hover over Plotly plots to inspect feature values, zoom to analyze boundaries, or pan to explore regions.
 - **Feature Pairs**: All combinations (e.g., SepalLengthCm vs. PetalWidthCm) are visualized to provide a comprehensive view of model behavior.

-## Future Improvements
-- Add hyperparameter tuning (e.g., distance metrics like Manhattan or Euclidean).
-- Incorporate feature selection techniques (e.g., PCA) to reduce dimensionality.
-- Extend to other classifiers (e.g., SVM, Random Forest) for comparison.
-- Add real-time prediction functionality for user-inputted Iris measurements.

-## License
-This project is licensed under the MIT License.

-## Contact
-For questions or contributions, reach out via GitHub or email.